katheris/docker-essentials-lab/docker_intro.md

 # Building and running a docker image

-These are the instructions for the third part of the workshop where you will be using Docker.
+These are the instructions for the first part of the Docker workshop.

 ## Pre-requisites